skypilot-org/skypilot-catalog/README.md

 2. `images.csv`: the catalog for the images, which contains the mapping from the SkyPilot image tag to the image ID that can be used to find the image in the clouds.

 To supply your own custom pricing or custom regions/zones, you can update vms.csv according to the schema below.

+Additionally, `common/accelerators.csv` contains GPU memory and manufactorer for each GPU as well as what clouds it is suppoerted on.

 ### vms.csv